mrklein/openfoam-os-x/README.md

 2. Clang's cpp does not fully support "traditional mode", so it does not understand continuations after comments.
 There were two variants: remove these comments or install traditional cpp.
 Chose the first variant.
 3. Warnings.
-First type comes from OpenFOAM's desire to take address of the reference and the other one comes from third party software (updated CGAL).
+First type comes from OpenFOAM(R)'s desire to take address of the reference and the other one comes from third party software (updated CGAL).
    First problem could be solved by `-Wno-...` flag, yet I have chosen `reinterpret_cast` way.
 The second problem is solved by conditional